Ayahuasca is a complex phenomenon.

 Furthermore, I also mean to associate ayahuasca’s complexity with the complex nature of the mind and the personal mind’s enmeshment within the society in which and by which that mind was forged.
 Combine all these things with the vast use of ayahuasca as an agent of healing mental illness, and we have ourselves quite a complex phenomenon to explore.
 One that we explore in this episode of Adventures Through The Mind, with our guest, Samantha Retrosi.

-A former Olympic athlete, Samantha Retrosi is now a PhD student investigating the sociology of culture, structural inequality, gender politics, and political economy at George Mason University Department of Sociology and is writing her dissertation based on qualitative social research conducted over a five-month period at the Ayahuasca retreat center Temple of the Way of Light in Peru.
+A former Olympic athlete, Samantha Retrosi is now a PhD student investigating the sociology of culture, structural inequality, gender politics, and political economy at George Mason University Department of Sociology and is writing her dissertation based on qualitative social research conducted over a five-month period at an Ayahuasca retreat center in Peru.

 She is on the show to talk to us about healing with ayahuasca –what that means, how it happens – and the importance of understanding that healing and illness go well beyond the individual and extend into relationships, society, and politics.